htihle/htihle.github.io/weirdml.md

 </div>

 Models must arrange 9 shuffled grayscale image patches (9x9 pixels each) to reconstruct the original 27x27 image.
-All patches are guaranteed to be part of a single, coherent image.
+All patches are guaranteed to be part of a single, coherent image ([task prompt](prompts/task_prompt_shuffle_easy.md)).

 The original images here are from the fashion MNIST dataset, which is a greyscale dataset of 28x28 images of fashion items, with the items of clothing in the middle against a black background.
 This means that the position of an individual patch can often be inferred from the patch itself, since for example, a patch in the left of the image will tend to contain the left side of the item of clothing etc. This allows you to get a decent score even if you are not combining the information from the different patches in a good way.